Replacing a Lost License in Arkansas

-Before you visit the local ODS office, you will need to gather the required documentation and other items you'll need to prove your identity.
+Before you visit the local revenue office or Enhanced Security DL/ID office, you will need to gather the required documentation and other items you'll need to prove your identity.
 The Arkansas ODS will have your picture on file, so matching your face to the database will be easy.

 - The $10 fee for a duplicate driver's license.

 - Your Social Security number (your name must match the name on file with the Social Security Administration).